 Make teaching easier than ever with this Keep the Commandments Teaching packet!
 It includes my 6 favorite teaching activities plus a wonderful custom art flip chart to help you easily teach this song in a variety of ways and different learning styles.

 This packet includes all of the extended printables to help you make the most of teaching this song to your Primary children!
 You can pick it up in my shop here.
+It is also available in my Etsy shop here.

 Keep the Commandments Flip Charts